Fire and rescue services

 More information:

 The legal drinking age is 21 years.
 Drinking in public places is illegal.
+The sale of alcohol on the day of national and state elections is illegal.

 It's illegal to disturb or take historical items, including from sunken vessels.